 - Copy of passport or birth certificate

-- If English is not your first language you are required to produce and IELTS certificate to a standard of 8 or equivalent ????
+- If English is not your first language you are required to produce and IELTS certificate to a standard of 8 or equivalent, with no section less than 7.

 - Two academic references supporting your application